 If you’re synchronizing files to your desktop from Google Drive, OneDrive, etc. then you still need to encrypt your computer.
 An issue with encryption is that encryption keys are stored in memory.
 If you just close your laptop and it goes into suspend mode, then the keys can be taken out of memory and your laptop can be decrypted.
 People need to make it a habit to turn off their devices to take full advantage of encryption security.

 Vince recommended using a password vault to store strong passwords.
 Do NOT save the passwords in your browser.
 Also use two-factor authentication whenever available.

 Jack advised against sharing too much personal information on social media.
 Privacy laws do not protect you if you divulge personal information voluntarily.
-Many Facebook timelines are filled with games and trivia that can be used to harvest vast amounts of user data to be used for nefarious purposes.
+Many Facebook timelines are filled with (seemingly innocuous) games and trivia that can be used to harvest vast amounts of user data to be used for nefarious purposes.